 If you’re thawing a whole chicken using this method, every 30 minutes or so drain the water and add cold water.
 This is just to make sure that the water temperature remains safe.

 This defrosting method takes about an hour for a package of chicken thighs or breasts.
 It will take 2-4 hours for a whole chicken, depending on the size.
-It therefore requires a little bit of thinking ahead.
+Therefore, it requires a little bit of thinking ahead.
 It is mostly hands-off though, if you don’t have to worry about the packaging.

 Defrost Chicken in the Microwave